Channels

 To have programmatic control over your notifications, you can use HTTP webhooks to allow systems to programmatically respond to approval requests.

-This lets you implement custom logic—such as "approve this deployment only if it's business hours and the card is marked as verified by QA".
+This lets you implement custom logic, such as "approve this deployment only if it's business hours and the card is marked as verified by QA".

-Configure nullplatform to send POST requests to your custom endpoint using either the our API or the CLI.
+Configure nullplatform to send POST requests to your custom endpoint using either our API or the CLI.

 Embed any token or secret directly in the URL or headers.
 We currently do not support a refresh token scheme.